Planning Your Honeymoon? Think New Zealand

 Honeymoon New Zealand

-Most honeymoon couples like to combine some quiet, romantic time on one of the many hikes on offer through New Zealand’s North and South Islands.
-There are an almost infinite amount of beaches, mostly unpopulated, to walk down as well as hundreds of hiking trails through New Zealand’s pristine wilderness.
+Most honeymoon couples like to spend some quiet, romantic time on one of the many hikes on offer throughout New Zealand.
+There are an almost infinite amount of beaches, many of which are deserted, as well as hundreds of hiking trails through New Zealand’s pristine wilderness.

-New Zealand is home to several active volcanoes and the impressive Aoraki Mount Cook, the highest peak in New Zealand, reaches an impressive 12,000 feet into the sky at its peak.
+New Zealand is home to several active volcanoes and the impressive Aoraki/Mount Cook, the highest peak in New Zealand.
+Aoraki reaches an impressive 12,217 feet (3724m) into the sky at its peak.
 This panoramic mountain landscape is further enhanced by a rich plant life which facilitates food and shelter to more than 1500 species of wildlife.

-Franz Josef Glacier, a 7.5 mile frozen river is a sight to behold.
-This massive river of ice groans and grinds its way down to the coast; it’s dirty topping hiding a mass of blue caverns eroded out by melting river water.
+Franz Josef Glacier, a 7.5 mile frozen river, is a sight to behold.
+This massive river of ice groans and grinds its way down to the coast; it’s dirty topping hiding a mass of blue caverns eroded out by melt water.
 This ancient beast can also be viewed by helicopter for a grand tour of the area from above.

-New Zealand’s wild West Coast beaches filled with black sand are framed by rocks, native flaxes, Nikau palms and other native foliage.
+New Zealand’s wild West Coast beaches are covered with black sand and framed by rocks, native flaxes, nikau palms and other native foliage.
 Their dramatic yet beautiful appearance will compete for your attention, with the snow-capped Southern Alps in the background.
-There also plenty of cascading waterfalls and swimming holes, to invite you in for a brisk and refreshing swim.
+There’s also plenty of cascading waterfalls and swimming holes, to invite you in for a brisk and refreshing swim.

 New Zealand’s ancient beech forests are largely untouched.
-You can see giant ephyphytes (parasitic plants) clinging to the massive girths of thousand-year-old trees.
-The forests are dripping in lichen, giving them an etheric, almost mystical quality.
+You can see giant epiphytes (parasitic plants) clinging to the massive girths of thousand-year-old trees.
+The forests are dripping in lichen, giving them an ethereal, almost mystical quality.

-White bait fritters, a New Zealand delicacy are delicious and can be made for you at a local “fish and chip shop” by one of the locals in one of the many quaint towns you’ll travel through.
+Whitebait fritters, a New Zealand delicacy, are delicious and can be made for you at a local fish and chip shop by the locals, in one of the many quaint towns you’ll travel through.

 Some say the most beautiful scenery of New Zealand is to be found around the foothills of the Southern Alps.
-Travel to remote sheep stations to get a sense of life for backcountry sheep farmers living in what some say are the most beautiful places on earth.
+Travel to remote sheep stations to get a sense of life for backcountry sheep farmers living in arguably the most beautiful places on earth.

 Kiwis are a very friendly and hospitable bunch of people, with only 4 million living in the whole country, they love to show visitors around, taking them to the best local spots.
-It will come as no surprise guessing what lies behind the term “Kiwi hospitality” when you visit.
+‘Kiwi hospitality’ is something we’re fiercely proud of, and famed for.

-There are just so many places to see and things to do in New Zealand, you’ll want to spend at least a week visiting.
+There are so many places to see and things to do in New Zealand, you’ll want to spend as long as possible visiting.
 The best way to organize a trip to New Zealand is to choose a company that is run and owned by Kiwis.
 As the saying goes “If you want to see the absolute best and little known places in New Zealand – get a Kiwi to take you there!”